CEA-MetroCarac/fitspy/doc/user_guide/intro.rst

 * **Constrained Parameters**: Leveraging the `lmfit <https://lmfit.github.io//lmfit-py/>`_ library, `Fitspy` empowers users to impose constraints on parameter ranges or establish constraints between parameters using literal expressions.

+* **Noise level and outliers detection**: `Fitspy` evaluates the background noise of the signal and helps avoid (in a certain scope of use) spending time fitting regions corresponding to simple noise.
+The same applies regarding outliers (which, for example, could correspond to cosmic rays in certain acquisition domains).

 * **Simple GUI**: `Fitspy` has been designed to be as intuitive and simple to use as possible (subjective criterion).